 Coffey, J. K. (2019).
 Cascades of infant happiness: Infant positive affect predicts childhood IQ and adult educational attainment.
 Emotion.
 Advance online publication, 1-11. http://dx.doi.org/10.1037/emo0000640

 Title of Website.
 (Year if possible or put n.d.).
 Title of article.
 Retrieved from URL

 Purdue Online Writing Lab. (n.d.).
 APA formatting and style guide.
-Retrieved from https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html
+Retrieved from the https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html